marcos1561/Mavi.jl/README.md

 The example [print_energy.jl](examples/print_energy.jl) uses these functions.

 # Running Experiments
 To collect data with simulations, we need to run an experiment.
-To create an experiment, one needs a system and a `Collector` (object that collect data while the simulation is running).
+To create an experiment, one needs a system and a `Collector` (object that collects data while the simulation is running).
 Let's demonstrate how to run an experiment in `Mavi`:

 Given we have a function `create_system` (which creates a system), the first thing to do is to create the experiment configurations